ssube/onnx-web/docs/user-guide.md

 All of the images in the batch will share the same seed, and changing the batch size will change the results.

-#### Tile size parameter

-The size of each UNet tile when running [the panorama pipeline](#panorama-pipeline).

-Increasing this is a lot like increasing the image size.
-It will produce larger areas with consistent shapes and outlines, but will increase memory.
-Decreasing this too far can produce deep-fried results.

 #### UNet overlap parameter

 The amount that each highres and VAE tile should overlap.